- Continue overseeding fescue when ground temperatures are above 50 degrees. Use ferti-lome New Lawn Starter 9-13-7 or Milorganite on new lawns.

 - Purchase spring flowering bulbs and refrigerate or keep cool in dry spot (garage) until mid-November through December for planting when ground temps are 50 degrees F or below

 - Test soil to correct deficiencies before winter.
 Soil testing may be done through the Oklahoma State Co-op Extension located at 2500 N.E.
-63rd Street in OKC.
-A routine soil tests costs $10.00.
-Check out online OSU Fact Sheet: PSS-2207 How to Get a Good Soil Sample.
-Bring at least two cups of soil to be tested.
-Phone: 405-713-1125.
+63rd Street in OKC or you can purchase a DIY soil test kit from one of our locations.

 - Compost annual debris and leaves but do not compost diseased plant parts.